oroinc/documentation/user_guide_sales_tools/customer_management/common_features_channels.rst

 .. image:: /user_guide/img/channel_guide/channels_created_b2b_view.png
-   :alt: From the view page
+   :alt: The view page of the sales channel

 - Deactivate or activate channels.
 No new data from the channel will be uploaded for